How to use this guidance

 - the process HMRC must follow when considering whether a person is liable to a penalty, see SAOG19000 - SAOG19800, and

 - how reasonable excuse, penalty assessing, appeals and other matters are dealt with, see SAOG20000 onwards.

 Each Chapter starts at the most general level of information in the overview and drills down to give more detailed guidance.

 Companies which are qualifying for SAO may be managed by either:

-- HMRC’s Large Business and will be allocated a Customer Relationship Manager (CRM), or
+- HMRC’s Large Business and will be allocated a Customer Compliance Manager (CCM), or

 The differences are explained throughout and you should follow the relevant guidance, see SAOG05010.
 In particular to avoid confusion in titles, roles and process guidance on the tax compliance risk management process for SAO is split between section SAOG16000 for businesses managed by Large Business and section SAOG17000 for businesses managed by Wealthy and Mid-sized Business Compliance.